tlverse/causalglm/README.md

 The TSM and CATE methods implemented in `npglm` follow from minor modifications of the CATT method and arised in discussions with Prof. Mark van der Laan.

 The fully nonparametric conditional relative risk estimand and estimator implemented in `npglm` is novel as far as I am aware but is closely related to the semiparametric version treated in  Tuglus et al. (2011).
-The fully nonparametric conditional hazard ratio estimand and estimator implemented in `npCOXph` is novel as far as I am aware.
+The fully nonparametric conditional hazard ratio estimand and estimator implemented in `npcoxph` is novel as far as I am aware.

 For machine-learning, the package tlverse/hal9001 and tlverse/sl3 are used: https://github.com/tlverse/hal9001 and https://github.com/tlverse/sl3
 For the implementation of the TMLEs, tlverse/tmle3 is used: https://github.com/tlverse/tmle3